Get ready for summer!

-How the warm weather affects your energy use
+How the warm weather affects your electricity use

-High temperatures can increase your electricity usage and your bill.
+High temperatures may increase your electricity use, which can have a major effect on your energy bill.
 Understand how it happens:

-Hot weather means your air conditioner works longer to keep a comfortable temperature, which naturally raises electricity use.
-Your refrigerator and freezer also tend to consume more energy during warmer weather.
+Hot weather makes your air conditioner run longer to maintain a comfortable temperature, which raises electricity use.
+Your refrigerator and freezer also tend to use more energy in warmer weather.

 Your cooling system may be the reason you are using more energy.
-Older equipment or systems lacking maintenance consume more energy.
+Older equipment or poorly maintained systems consume more energy.
 Check out our rebates to see if it’s worth upgrading your system.

 During the summer months, we usually use more appliances like fans and pool pumps.
 This can have a big effect on your energy use, which reflects on your bill.
 Understand your needs and use your appliances wisely.